Navigation Path: Home > Research > Arizona HB2809 — Statewide Post‑Quantum Cybersecurity Requirements (2026): Executive Summary

 About This Report

-Arizona HB2809 — Statewide Post‑Quantum Cybersecurity Requirements (2026) is published as part of SDSUG Research to provide practitioner‑driven intelligence for Arizona’s cybersecurity, governance, and critical‑infrastructure communities.
+Arizona HB2809 — Statewide Post‑Quantum Cybersecurity Requirements (2026) is published as part of Sonoran Desert Security (SDSUG) Research to provide practitioner‑driven intelligence for Arizona’s cybersecurity, governance, and critical‑infrastructure communities.
 This report contributes to the Post‑Quantum Cryptography (PQC) Modernization Series, which delivers statewide guidance on statutory alignment, governance readiness, and quantum‑resilient modernization.

 Hunter Storm, President of SDSUG smiling